 Cons:

-- Interest rates are pretty low
+- Interest rates tend to be low

 - It can be challenging to avoid monthly fees